 Felony cocaine possession in Wisconsin also includes a Drug Abuse Program Improvement Surcharge of up to $5,000.
 Drug conviction surcharges were enacted in 1987 and are granted to the Wisconsin Department of Health and Family Services to fund drug and alcohol abuse prevention programs.

 If you were arrested for cocaine possession or cocaine smuggling with a firearm, prison terms and fines may increase substantially.
 As one of Wisconsin's best gun attorneys, Tom Grieve has a nuanced understanding of the complexities that come with charges involving drugs and guns.
+OWI penalties can also be added if you were operating a vehicle while intoxicated.
+Learn more about how OWI charges can be paired with possession charges.

 Charged with Cocaine Possession in Wisconsin?
 Contact us to set up your FREE consultation and give yourself the best chance at beating misdemeanor or felony drug possession charges.